 9) How do you see the future for radio?

-The future of radio is bright!
-I truly believe if the people in the decision-making positions are connected to the audience and are knowledgeable of the trends in technology, they can stay ahead of the game.
+I think the future of radio is bright!
+I truly believe if the people in the decision-making positions are connected to the audience and are knowledgeable of the trends in technology they can stay ahead of the game.
 Radio cannot lag behind like it has in the past.
-People do not watch television nor do they listen to radio in the same way.
-So, it is up to us to make sure we stay connected and well entrenched with how people habits of listening to the radio are done.
+People do not watch television nor do they listen to radio the same.
+So, it is up to those to make sure they stay connected and well entrenched with how people habits of listening to the radio are done.

 I really don't think I chose radio; I really believe radio chose me.
-Growing up in New York and listening to radio greats such as Frankie Crooker, Ken "Spider" Webb, Mr. Magic and Kool DJ Red Alert, I thought working on the radio was one of the best jobs to have because the personalities only worked four hours a day!
+Growing up in New York and listening to radio greats like Frankie Crooker, Ken "Spider" Webb, Mr. Magic and Kool DJ Red Alert, I thought working on the radio was one of the best jobs to have because the personalities only worked four hours a day!
 How wrong I was!
-My God-given gift was to have the gift of gab, being a party starter and entertaining people.
+My God given gift was to have the gift of gab, being a party starter and entertaining people.
 Enjoy entertaining people and making people laugh I'm being creative while doing it.
 I derive pleasure from pleasing others.

-Being more in tune with the listening audience.
+Radio needs to be more in tune with the listening audience.
 Understand there is a void between the 18-34 radio stations and the 25-54 radio stations.
 Some companies are starting to recognize this by launching the throwback Hip-Hop and classic R&B stations.
 All I have to say it's about time!
 Radio needs to do a better job staying up on technology.
-It's going to be very interesting to see what happens to terrestrial radio when Wi-Fi is in all cars, and Internet radio will be easily accessible to the consumer.
+It's going to be very interesting to see what happens to terrestrial radio when WiFi is in all cars, and Internet radio will be easily accessible to the consumer.
 What is radio's plan to combat that?